OCA/stock-logistics-workflow/stock_picking_filter_lot/readme/USAGE.md

     lots.
 2. When you enter detailed operations you will notice that the lots available to select are filtered by the origin of the operation.
+3. Note that lots must have a company assigned to them for proper filtering.